TARGENE/TMLE.jl/docs/src/user_guide.md

 ```

 !!! note "Practical note on $Q_0$ and $G_0$"
-    The models chosen for the nuisance parameters should be adapted to the outcome they target:
+    The models chosen for the nuisance estimands should be adapted to the outcome they target:
     - ``Q_0 = \mathbf{E}_0[Y|T=t, W=w, C=c]``, $Y$ can be either continuous or categorical, in our example it is continuous and a `LinearRegressor` is a correct choice.
     - ``G_0 = P_0(T|W)``, $T$ are always categorical variables.
 If T is a single treatment with only 2 levels, a logistic regression will work, if T has more than two levels a multinomial regression for instance would be suitable.
 If there are more than 2 treatment variables (with potentially more than 2 levels), then, the joint distribution is learnt and a multinomial regression would also work.
 In any case, the `LogisticClassifier` from [MLJLinearModels](https://juliaai.github.io/MLJLinearModels.jl/stable/) is a suitable choice.
     For more information on available models and their uses, we refer to the [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/) documentation